reikoNeko/icinga2bot/PITCHME.md

 ---

-## Chatops
+## What is Chatops?

-* System administration is often called "Operations"
+* Well, system administration is often called "Operations"

-* That's led to a bunch of portmanteaus is business speak, where various functions are combined with "ops".
+* That's led to a bunch of portmanteaus in business speak, where various functions are combined with "ops".
 +++
 * The biggest is "devops" mixing the responsiblities of developers, who are supposed to make everything new, and operators, who are supposed to keep everything stable.